Jaanhvi18/tracker/README.md

   - [x] Removed review model, instead opted for a post model and comments to include in posts
   - [x] set up the relationships between the models and validations

+### Iteration 3

+#### Brian + Lex - Progress
+- [x] worked on views for the following
+    - Dashboard index view
+    - posts show view
+    - new post form view
+    - profile show view
+- [x] tests for the general naviagtion between pages
+- [x] Gallery routes, views, and model
+- [x] File organization and cleanup (unused files and poorly set up directories)
+- [x] Partials for views
+- [x] Seeding example users and posts
+- [ ] Changed and edited controllers for post and gallery

+#### Cris + Edna + Jaanhvi - Progress
+  - [x] Wrote tests to get up to 95% coverage
+  - [x] Tested controllers
+  - [x] cleanup files that are not being used
 ### Resources:
 - shell script automated terminal command: source git.sh
 - export GITHUB_APP_ID="1c6625a9cb4a6834e127"